torvalds/linux/Documentation/media/uapi/v4l/vidioc-queryctrl.rst

 It is possible to enumerate controls by calling ``VIDIOC_QUERYCTRL`` with successive ``id`` values starting from ``V4L2_CID_BASE`` up to and exclusive ``V4L2_CID_LASTP1``.
-Drivers may return ``EINVAL`` if a control in this range is not supported.
-Further applications can enumerate private controls, which are not defined in this specification, by starting at ``V4L2_CID_PRIVATE_BASE`` and incrementing ``id`` until the driver returns ``EINVAL``.
+Drivers may return ``EINVAL`` if a control in this range is yest supported.
+Further applications can enumerate private controls, which are yest defined in this specification, by starting at ``V4L2_CID_PRIVATE_BASE`` and incrementing ``id`` until the driver returns ``EINVAL``.

-In both cases, when the driver sets the ``V4L2_CTRL_FLAG_DISABLED`` flag in the ``flags`` field this control is permanently disabled and should be ignored by the application. [#f1]_
+In both cases, when the driver sets the ``V4L2_CTRL_FLAG_DISABLED`` flag in the ``flags`` field this control is permanently disabled and should be igyesred by the application. [#f1]_

-When the application ORs ``id`` with ``V4L2_CTRL_FLAG_NEXT_CTRL`` the driver returns the next supported non-compound control, or ``EINVAL`` if there is none.
+When the application ORs ``id`` with ``V4L2_CTRL_FLAG_NEXT_CTRL`` the driver returns the next supported yesn-compound control, or ``EINVAL`` if there is yesne.
 In addition, the ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` flag can be specified to enumerate all compound controls (i.e. controls with type ≥ ``V4L2_CTRL_COMPOUND_TYPES`` and/or array control, in other words controls that contain more than one value).
-Specify both ``V4L2_CTRL_FLAG_NEXT_CTRL`` and ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` in order to enumerate all controls, compound or not.
-Drivers which do not support these flags yet always return ``EINVAL``.
+Specify both ``V4L2_CTRL_FLAG_NEXT_CTRL`` and ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` in order to enumerate all controls, compound or yest.
+Drivers which do yest support these flags yet always return ``EINVAL``.

-The ``VIDIOC_QUERY_EXT_CTRL`` ioctl was introduced in order to better support controls that can use compound types, and to expose additional control information that cannot be returned in struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` since that structure is full.
+The ``VIDIOC_QUERY_EXT_CTRL`` ioctl was introduced in order to better support controls that can use compound types, and to expose additional control information that canyest be returned in struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` since that structure is full.

 ``VIDIOC_QUERY_EXT_CTRL`` is used in the same way as